 It works similarly to a no-bark collar for a dog.

 If you don’t want to try the collar another suggestion is to put him in a dark crate overnight and let him out at a reasonable hour.
 The rooster may not crow until he sees the light of day, it works for some but not for others.

 You could also try to get an idea of how much of a nuisance he is by checking with your other neighbors.

 If you get a response of “he doesn’t really bother me”, then all well and good.
 But if you get “well, he is noisy but I didn’t want to complain”, then maybe it’s time to quieten him down.

 Many people fear that having chickens will attract predators.

 Newsflash: they are already in your backyard!

-Last year the Avian Influenza had everyone in a tizzy.
-People were calling for flocks in urban settings to be slaughtered because they ‘might’ pass on disease.
+In 2015, Avian Influenza had everyone in a tizzy.
+People were calling for flocks in urban settings to be slaughtered because they ‘might’ pass on the disease.

 Now that the panic has subsided, the truth of the matter is very few backyard flocks got sick.